 Work with world-class faculty, including theorists, observers and instrumentalists, on NASA- and NSF-funded projects, to discover new planets, trace the evolution of stars and galaxies, explore the origin and development of the universe, build space-flight hardware and design instruments for telescopes and satellites.

-Degree Awarded: PHD Astrophysics
+Degree Awarded: Astrophysics, PhD

 Graduate students in astrophysics become leaders in observational and theoretical research; they participate in NASA- and NSF-funded space missions and study topics such as how stars are born and die, how galaxies interact and evolve, and how the universe changed as it developed from its earliest beginnings.